kajamiko/u_m_website/README.md

 2. Accounts - users can register and log ino their accounts.
 They can also keep some details stored in their 'accounts' section, to make checkout easier.

-3. Cart - cart is an separate app holding cart logic - users can add, remove or modify their orders as needed.
+3. Cart - cart is an separate app holding cart logic - users can add, remove or modify their selected tickets along with donation amount, as needed.

 4. Checkout - the Usos Modern's checkout is made through Stripe.
 No sensitive payment or credit card details are stored in database, nor are processed by the app itself.